-The Bank has developed credit scorecards for the assessment of loan applications on a pilot basis for a period of 6-12 months; thereafter, with reviews and updates of the scorecards, the Bank will define the usage of scorecard outputs for credit appraisal.
+The Bank has developed credit scorecards for the assessment of loan applications on a pilot basis; The Bank shall validate scoring model on the basis of existing portfolio.
+Thereafter, the Bank will define the usage of scorecard outputs for credit appraisal.